MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

 3. Mark Hold to place the vendor card on hold or unmark Hold to remove it.
     Choose Save

+> [!NOTE]
-*Depending on how Payables Management was set up, a password might be required to remove a hold on a vendor record.*
+> Depending on how Payables Management was set up, a password might be required to remove a hold on a vendor record.

-### Inactivating a vendor card
+#### Inactivating a vendor card

 Use the Vendor Maintenance window to inactivate a vendor card.
 Inactive vendors are vendors you no longer want to have a business relationship with,